c3nav/c3nav-32c3/README.md

 You can just edit minor stuff directly in the JSON file.
 You have to restart the python script in order to reload the graph.

-To editing the underlying graph, rooms, barriers and points of interest, run `python3 configure.py graph.32c3.json` and navigate to http://localhost:5000/.
+To edit the underlying graph, rooms, barriers and points of interest, run `python3 configure.py graph.32c3.json` and navigate to http://localhost:5000/.

 To add translations, use `python3 translate.py graph.32c3.json (en|de)`.
 Please